 Counseling Internship I is a culminating, advanced work experience in the field under supervision.
 This field experience course is with a community site partner from the approved clinical site list for counseling students.
 This course is one of two parts across two semesters.
 Clinical hours at the community partner site across the two internship semesters must total 600 hours.
 Both course material and field experience will contribute to meeting internship requirements for licensure as a Licensed Professional Counselor in Georgia.
+Registration is limited by program of study.
 Prerequisite: Approved internship application; CMC-660